buzzer-re/NineS/README.md

 # YoRHa No.9 Type S -- 9S

-9S is an ELF injector for the PS5 that utilizes the JIT memory space (which is executable) to manually map an ELF file.
-This method is necessary because allocating executable memory with functions like `mmap` is not possible.
+9S is an ELF injector for the PS5 that is able to manually map an ELF file inside a remote process and execute it in a remote thread.
 For more details on how it works, I’ve documented the internals [here](https://reversing.codes/posts/PlayStation-5-ELF-Injection/).

 ## Building